saikatbsk/Wave/Readme.md

 ===============================================
 ![alt text](res/wave.png "Wave")
 --------------------------
-Wave is a perceptive user interface capable of detecting human hands, and interpreting hand gestures as control instructions in real-time.

-NOTE: This is an ongoing project.
+Wave is a perceptive user interface based on real-time hand detection.
+The project emphasizes on building a framework that makes real-time hand detection easy, effective and intuitive.
+Wave can identify each finger separately and track finger movements as well.
+The project also includes an application based on this framework that lets users draw on screen using finger gestures and movements.

 Images
 --------------------------